adarshpatil/gem5gpu-hashcache/README.md

 # HAShCache: Shared DRAM Cache for Integrated CPU+GPU Systems

-HAShCache is a shared last-level die-stacked DRAM cache for a integrated heterogeneous CPU-GPU processor.
+HAShCache is a shared last-level die-stacked DRAM cache for a integrated heterogeneous CPU-GPU processor.\
-HAShCache is heterogeneity-aware and can adapt dynamically to address the inherent disparity of demands in such an architecture.
+HAShCache can adapt dynamically to address the inherent disparity of demands in integrated CPU-GPU processors (heterogeneity-aware). \
+HAShCache proposes an intelligent DRAM cache controller which employs an
-It combines an intelligent DRAM request scheduler (PrIS), a selective temporal bypass scheme (ByE) and an cache-line occupancy controlling mechanism (Chaining).
+1. intelligent DRAM request scheduler (PrIS)
+2. a selective temporal bypass scheme (ByE)
+3. cache-line occupancy controlling mechanism (Chaining).

 More details in [TACO '17](https://dl.acm.org/authorize.cfm?key=N42646) paper and at [http://adar.sh/hashcache-acm-taco](http://adar.sh/hashcache-acm-taco)